yusufklncc/Hackintosh-for-All-Computers/README.md

 ### Setting EFI Folder

-- When you plug USB back, you can see EFI partition in "My Computer"
+- When you plug-in USB back, you can see EFI partition in "My Computer"
 - Open EFI partition.
-- Copy your EFI file in EFI partititon.
+- Copy your EFI folder to EFI partititon.
-- If you dont have EFI.
+- If you don't have EFI.
 You can use my global EFI.
-- Download from release and copy the EFI folder to EFI partition
+- Download from release and copy the EFI folder to EFI partition.
-- Open EFI/OC and set your config file.
+- Open EFI/OC/config, find compatible config for your hardware.
+Copy it to EFI/OC and set your file name config.
 Example:
   - my CPU is `i5-7200U`.
 It is `Kaby Lake Mobile (Laptop)` cpu.
-  - Find Laptop `Kaby Lake.plist` and rename `config`
+  - Go EFI/OC/config/Laptop and copy `Kaby Lake.plist` to EFI/OC and rename `config`
 - Now you can boot from USB.

 ### Setting BIOS Settings